14th July 2021

 Make the most of reviews

 As you know, client reviews are worth their weight in gold.
-They can be really effective when they’re added to a website just before a call to action or when they’re displayed on their own dedicated page.
+They’re really effective when added just before a call to action.

-I’d recommend getting reviews through your Google My Business page as this can help with your search ranking and your visibility across Google products.
+I’d recommend getting reviews through your Google My Business page as this can help with your search ranking.
 You can then copy them from Google and put them on your website.